 Time intervals for ultrasound studies are decided on an individual basis.
 Usually, repeat studies are not necessary more than once a month, unless something is changing.
 For small omphaloceles with no other defects, the baby can be delivered normally at term in a center with pediatric surgeons available.
 Babies with very small omphaloceles can be safely transported for repair elsewhere, but most will benefit by being repaired shortly after birth in the same unit.

 Large and giant omphaloceles should be delivered at a high level tertiary center with pediatric surgery expertise and very good neonatology support.
 These babies often require prolonged respiratory support during hospitalization.
 Often, babies with large omphaloceles are delivered by Cesarean section.
-This is done to minimize the risks to the baby and the mother.
+This is done to minimize the risks to the baby.
 You and your obstetrician will determine your delivery plan.

 What will happen after birth?

 Your baby should be born at a hospital with an intensive care nursery and experienced pediatric surgeons.
 Soon after birth, your child will have surgery to close the opening in the abdominal wall and return the organs to the abdomen.
 The pediatric surgeon attempts to close the hole at the time of the surgery, but sometimes this is not possible.

 Extremely large omphaloceles are not surgically repaired until the baby grows.
 They are treated by topical application of painless drying agents on the omphalocele membrane.
 Babies born with omphaloceles can stay in the hospital from one week to months after surgery, depending on the size of the defect.
 The baby's ability to tolerate feedings and breathe without assistance will determine the length of stay in the hospital.
 Babies are discharged from the hospital when they are taking all their feedings by mouth and gaining weight.
 Most babies with small to medium omphaloceles do not have any long-term problems.